P1eter/pAPPer/README.md

 (It is possible that not all of the planned features make it to the endproduct, depending on whether it is doable to implement these with the SDK, so I made two lists, 'definitely' and 'hopefully')

 #### Definitely in the endproduct:
-- Connection to the robot
+- Connection to the robot, by letting the user select from a predetermined list of available connections.
 - Letting Pepper speak (text to speech)
 - Telling Pepper to do a (predetermined) motion, like waving
 - Moving Pepper (turn and move)